 Fear says we are alone in the boat, and if we do not take matters into our own hands we will surely drown as Jesus sleeps.

 This is a lie.
 The eyes of God do not slumber.
 They are ever upon us.
 I rejoice when through the empowerment of His Holy Spirit I opt out of panic and rest with my Savior in the eye of the storm.

 Journal entry 9.29.15.
 A single mother; still developing my "sea legs" after the divorce.

 Some nights this is enough for me.
 I let my mind go.
 My body follows.
 I am asleep.
-Other times, I find rest in the assurace that I am not alone.
+Other times, I find rest in the assurance that I am not alone.
 I am not at the mercy of godless insomnia.
 I am at the mercy of a promise.
-The promise to be held when human efforts fail and a dream takes the shape of a nightmare.
+The promise to be held when human efforts fail and a life-long dream takes the shape of a nightmare.